year6b7a/item-network-factorio-mod/README.md

 ### Performance

-This mod is tuned to take about 1-2ms every tick and does a fixed amount of work on every tick.
+This mod is tuned to take about 1-3ms every tick and does a fixed amount of work on every tick.
 While this is a lot of time for each tick, this mod also does a lot of work to transport all items for an entire base.
-For larger bases this overhead is comparable to the render time for belts and trains.
+For larger bases this overhead is comparable to the render time for belts, trains and bots.

+On the test world with 2048 network chests and 4096 loaders, the mod takes 2.5ms per tick which is about half the game update time on my computer.

 Internally the mod maintains a circular buffer of every network chest.
 On every tick it randomly pops off 20 chests and updates their contents by either giving items to the network or taking items from the network.